 The best thing we did to help us find our perfect-for-us boat was to take the boat out of the equation.
 Whaaaat?
 Through the magic of spreadsheets, my husband and I built a criteria matrix that has two sections: needs and wants.
 Potential boats had to have what we listed as a need to make it on the sheet.
 Then each boat was scored based upon the values we predetermined.
 There were additional equations added to help assess things like how a boat’s age would affect our maintenance load.
 Now…THIS is when the magic started to happen.
 Together, we’d look at a listing and assess each boat and…voila!
 The best family cruising boats were SO MUCH easier to see.

 Sign up here to receive an editable copy of our weighted value matrix that you can customize with YOUR needs and wants to help you find YOUR perfect-for-you boat!
 You will also receive CruisingMomBlog.com’s weekly newsletter.
 And don’t worry.
-I won’t SPAM you.
-I don’t share your email address either.
-I only send you an email once a week that shares notables that every cruising family can use with top posts and timely tips that don’t necessarily get published on the site.
+We won’t SPAM you.
+We won’t share your email address either.
+We only send you an email a few times a month that shares notables that every cruising family can use with top posts and timely tips that don’t necessarily get published on the site.
 Let us help you save time.
 We’ve done the work so you can just do what you love…spend time cruising with your family!

 Want to read what other experienced cruisers have to say about finding your best family cruising boat?